kaan-96/c_solutions/chapter-2/exercises/05/README.md

 (d) `bottles_by_the_hundred_`

 ### Solution
-(a) and (b) are illegal identifiers as they begin with a number and underscore respectively.
+(a) is not a legal identifier.
+Identifiers may not start with a number or underscore.